hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/pixel.md

 Notes:

 So each pixel is represented by nice metadata like this.
+We can also work out the angle of each pixel in each of the x, y and z planes, using some half-remembered trigonometry.